Samuel Harriman: Biography

 Harriman was born in Orland, Maine, in October 1826.
 After taking part in the California Gold Rush, Harriman and his brother founded Somerset, Wisconsin, in 1856.
 He died on August 25, 1897, in Hot Springs, Arkansas.
 He married Fidelia Holbrook Fanning and had two children, Charles Fanning Harriman and Mary Frances Harriman (Mrs. Cordenio Severance).

 Career

 Harriman joined the Union Army in 1862 during the American Civil War and was assigned to the 30th Wisconsin Volunteer Infantry Regiment.
-In 1864, he helped to organize 37th Wisconsin Volunteer Infantry Regiment and was then promoted to Colonel and given command of the regiment.
+In 1864, he helped to organize 37th Wisconsin Volunteer Infantry Regiment and was then promoted to colonel and given command of the regiment.
 The regiment was later attached to the IX Corps under the command of future U.S. Senator Ambrose Burnside.
 Harriman and the 37th would later take part in the Battle of the Crater during the Siege of Petersburg.
-He was mustered out of the volunteers on July 17, 1865.

 On January 13, 1866, President Andrew Johnson nominated Harriman for appointment to the grade of brevet brigadier general of volunteers to rank from April 2, 1865, and the United States Senate confirmed the appointment on March 12, 1866.